techidaily/site-games-able/source/_posts/dive-into-the-best-11-cost-free-word-game-worlds.md

  This word game is a little trickier in that you can only connect letters in straight lines.
 But, you can use letters more than once.
 The better you do, the further you progress, and the harder the game gets.
 For fans of word games, WordWhizzle Search provides a terrific challenge.

-**Download:** WordWhizzle Search for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=com.apprope.wordsearch) |[iOS](https://apps.apple.com/app/wordwhizzle-search/id1105834924) (Free, in-app purchases available)
+**Download:** WordWhizzle Search for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=com.apprope.wordsearch) |[iOS](https://apps.apple.com/app/wordwhizzle-search/id1105834924) (Free, in-app purchases available)

 ## 7\.
 Languinis